Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Point 10 gives plenty of bang for its buck because Toulouse-Lautrec stayed here too – but not at the same time as Degas.
 In fact Toulouse-Lautrec liked the place so much he stayed in three contiguous addresses here 19, 19 Bis and 21 Rue Pierre Fontaine.

-He lived between these three buildings from 1884 to 1893 or 4.
-This was probably his most creative period.
+He lived between these three apartment buildings from 1884 to 1893 or 4.
+This was his most creative period.
+You’ve just come from the Moulin Rouge so you can see how close he lived to the venue that gave him so many ideas.

-I go into much more detail about Lautrec’s greatest works in the Toulouse-Lautrec section; you can also get an idea of the scale of his output from the Toulouse-Lautrec infographic.
+I go into much more detail about Lautrec’s greatest works in the Toulouse-Lautrec section.

-A little further down Rue Pierre Fontaine on the other side, we jump forward about 30 years to the Paris Jazz Age and Zelli’s Royal Box Club at 16 bis Rue Pierre Fontaine.
+A little further down Rue Pierre Fontaine on the opposite side of the street, we jump forward about 30 years to the 1920s Paris Jazz Age and Zelli’s Royal Box Club at 16 bis Rue Pierre Fontaine.

 Joe Zelli was an American impresario.
 In the 1920s the Zelli’s arabesque club facade was lit all night.
 It catered for the many Americans seeking a good time in Paris and an escape from prohibition blues back home.